 Don't have a grill, no problem.
 Place them into a 450℉ oven or under the broiler for 4-5 minutes per side.

-These Grilled Chicken Kabobs are full of flavor with tender marinated meat and vegetables.
+These Grilled Chicken Kabobs with vegetables are full of flavor with tender marinated meat and vegetables.
 An incredible summer night's dinner recipe.